coffebar/telegram-claude-relay/README.md

 4. Bot processes updates and sends them back to Telegram
 5. You see Claude's responses and tool usage in real-time

+The bot now includes comprehensive tool transparency with specific formatting for each Claude tool (Bash, Edit, Read, Write, etc.), making it easy to see exactly what Claude is doing at each step.

 ### Claude Code Hooks Integration

 Track ALL Claude activity including: